9 Interesting Facts About Bamboo

 9. Bamboo Is One of the Most Sustainable Building Materials on the Planet

-With its capacity to be harvested and continuous, rapid growth, bamboo is far more sustainable than other woods and grown resources.
-The ultimate green alternative to traditional hardwood trees, bamboo forests can be harvested every 3-5 years versus 10-20 for most woods.
+With its harvest capacity and continuous, rapid growth, bamboo is far more sustainable than other woods and grown resources and materials.
+Bamboo forests, the ultimate green alternative to traditional hardwood trees, can be harvested every three to five years versus 10 to 20 years for most woods.
 Additionally, bamboo doesn’t require replanting, positioning bamboo as a significant contributor to preventing deforestation worldwide.

 Therefore, bamboo is the sustainable, eco-friendly choice for construction projects, flooring, garden structures, resorts, parks and other commercial spaces.